wiremock/api-template-library/apisetu.gov.in-hsscboardmh/index.md

 ---
 slug: "apisetu-gov-in-hsscboardmh"
-name: "Maharashtra State Board of Secondary and Higher Secondary Education, Maharashtra"
+title: "Maharashtra State Board of Secondary and Higher Secondary Education, Maharashtra"
 provider: "apisetu.gov.in"
 description: "Class X and XII marksheets and passing certificates of Maharashtra State\
   \ Board of Secondary and Higher Secondary Education (https://mahahsscboard.maharashtra.gov.in/)\